DRL-CASIA/COG-sim2real-challenge/README.md

 ## Important notes

-The data from the simulator is clear, but it will be perturbed with biases and noises.
+The data from the simulator is clear, but it will be perturbed with biases and noises during the test stage.
 More information can be found in the [rulebook](https://github.com/DRL-CASIA/COG-sim2real-challenge/blob/main/CoG%20Challenge%20Rules-v1.2.pdf).

 ## Thanks